openstack/releases/PROCESS.rst

 Final Release
 =============

+1. Add documentation links on the series page on releases.o.o.
+   See https://review.openstack.org/#/c/381005 for an example.

-1. Use ``propose-final-releases`` to tag the existing most recent release candidates as the final release for projects using the cycle-with-milestone model.
+2. Use ``propose-final-releases`` to tag the existing most recent release candidates as the final release for projects using the cycle-with-milestone model.

+3. Mark series as released on releases.o.o, by updating doc/source/index.rst and doc/source/$series/index.rst.
+   See https://review.openstack.org/#/c/381006 for an example.

-2. Send release announcement email to ``openstack-announce@lists.openstack.org``, based on ``templates/final.txt``.
+4. Send release announcement email to ``openstack-announce@lists.openstack.org``, based on ``templates/final.txt``.

-3. Reset gerrit ACLs
+5. Reset gerrit ACLs

    1. Update all of the $project-release-branch groups to have
       $project-stable-maint as members instead of "Release Managers"